sky-chaser-high/adobe-illustrator-scripts/README.md

 [![Download Text.zip](https://img.shields.io/badge/Download-Text.zip-e60012)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/Text.zip)

 ### Description
-This script is equivalent to Visual Studio Code's "Delete All Left"( <kbd>⌘</kbd> + <kbd>Backspace</kbd> ) &
-"Delete All Right"( <kbd>⌘</kbd> + <kbd>Delete</kbd> ).
+This script is equivalent to Visual Studio Code's keyboard shortcut "Delete All Left"( <kbd>⌘</kbd> + <kbd>Backspace</kbd> ) & "Delete All Right"( <kbd>⌘</kbd> + <kbd>Delete</kbd> ).
-If you assign shortcuts using [Keyboard Maestro](https://www.keyboardmaestro.com/main/) or similar, you will be able to achieve more of a Visual Studio Code feel.
+If you assign shortcuts using [Keyboard Maestro](https://www.keyboardmaestro.com), [AutoHotkey](https://www.autohotkey.com) or similar, you will be able to achieve more of a Visual Studio Code feel.
 Both point and area types are supported.

 For example, deleteAllRight.js: